-In figure 3.3, a single cell is being used as a one-bit full adder: the truth table is simply set up to produce the proper outgoing sum and carry bits in response to the inputs.
-Note that the cell has unused inputs and outputs, but they still appear in the truth table.
+In figure 3.3, a single cell is being used as a one-bit full adder : the truth table is simply set up to produce the proper outgoing sum and carry bits in response to the inputs.
+Note that the cell has unused inputs and outputs.

-Figure 3.4 shows a set of 8 such one-bit adders, situated side-by-side so one adder's outgoing carry is fed to the next adder's incoming carry, thus creating an 8-bit ripple-carry adder.
+Figure 3.4 shows a set of 8 such one-bit adders, situated side-by-side so one adder's outgoing carry is fed to the next adder's incoming carry, thus creating an 8-bit ripple-carry adder ].
 The inputs are fed in parallel to the north and south, and the parallel sum appears to the south.